 The city of Bagan is located in Myanmar (formerly Burma), a country not yet fully opened to mass tourism that is changing fast.

 I decided on Myanmar on a bit of a whim with a few days to spare in between two trips.
-I was guilty again of not having fully done my homework when I landed in Yangon Airport.
+I was guilty again of not having fully done my homework on the Myanmar itinerary when I landed at Yangon Airport (don’t be me, plan a Myanmar tour!)
 But never was I expecting a country that encompassed all that South East Asia evoked in me prior to visiting it as perfectly as Myanmar did.
 Far more than all the other South East Asian countries I had already visited.
 Myanmar was simply magical and, to this day, I am still oscillating between spilling the beans or keeping them all to myself.
+Nevertheless, I would try to share as much as I can about my Myanmar itinerary so that you can plan an epic trip to this country too.